-Darker and Edgier: Compared to the semi-soft hearted Godzilla Vs Spacegodzilla, this film is really dark.
+Darker and Edgier: Compared to the semi-soft hearted Godzilla Vs Spacegodzilla, this film is perhaps the darkest entry of the entire Heisei series (being the last film of this series notwithstanding).
 As dark as the first film as people say, since it deals with Godzilla dying, a villain that has no qualms killing anything in its path, and the idea to use the weapon to kill the original Godzilla.
 Several reprise from the music drives this further.

 Dead Line News: Averted, as Yukari Yamane was about to fall victim to one of the Destoroyahs until Kensaku saves her when Destoroyah blasts a car in half and flips the car over.